vertica/vertica-containers/one-node-ce/dockerhub.md

 ## Access the database via vsql/client:

-The `5433` and`5444` port will be mapped to your host, which means you need to leave this port unoccupied.
+The `5433` and`5444` ports will be mapped to your host, which means you need to leave these ports unoccupied.

-You can then access the database, either via vsql on the container, vsql on the host, or via an external client using the `5433` and`5444` port.
+You can then access the database in one of the following ways:
+- vsql on the container
+- vsql on the host
+- An external client using the `5433` and`5444` port

 ## Persisting data:
 This container mounts a Docker volume named `vertica-data` in the container as a persistent data store for the Vertica database.
 A Docker volume is used instead of a mounted host directory for the following reasons: